jonathanlewell/modernthaifood/site/content/thai-recipes/_index.md

 draft= false
 +++

-## With the right instructions, anybody can cook exquisite Thai cuisine.</p>
+## Meticulously refined, simple step by step Thai recipes

-- You'll read clear, step-by-step instructions - no 'missing links'.
+- Step-by-step instructions - no 'missing links'.
-- You'll see close-up illustrations of each step - to know that you're on the right track.
+- Close-up illustrations of each step - to know that you're on the right track.
-- Each recipe has been made and refined many times by Oi Cheepchaiissara, author of "The Food of Thailand" and other cookbooks.
+- I've made and refined each of these recipes a lot of times :)